mytran2111/mytran2111.github.io/index.md

 ---
-layout: home
+layout: index
-title: My Website
+title: My Duc Tran
 ---

 This is some text.